-It’s late January, and you’re planning to take the IBLCE exam this April.
+It’s late January, and you’re planning to take the April IBLCE Exam.
 Or, if you’re not planning to take the April IBLCE Exam, you can skip this post, but keep it in mind for the future.
 I promise I have non-exam posts coming next week!

-But assuming you are planning to take the IBLCE exam in April, get a reality check: There are only 73 days until the exam.
+But assuming you are planning to take the IBLCE exam in April, get a reality check: There are only 73 days until the April IBLCE Exam.
 Here’s what you need to do at this point.

 If you signed up for the April IBLCE Exam and you suddenly realize that the date doesn’t work, you can still bail out.
 January 31 is the LAST DAY to request a partial refund from IBLCE if you wish to cancel.

 Check what’s on your calendar the night before.
-And clear your calendar for entire day of the IBLCE exam.
+And clear your calendar for entire day of the April IBLCE Exam.
 Why so?

 The exam takes a maximum of four hours.
 However, you might be forced to choose a time you don’t want.
 Or, if your first choice of testing center isn’t available, you’ll need to plan for extra travel time to drive to a not-so-close location.